jkirsch/spring-boot-spinner/README.md

 and builds a compressed and minified version into `src/main/webapp` which is actually used.

-This will require maven > 3.1
+This will require maven >= 3.1

-Gulp is used as frontend build tool.
-For simplicity the minified resources are checked in.
+Gulp is used as frontend build tool, the minified sources are not checked in.

 A good introduction to merging the frontend and backend toolchain can be found here